 To install the job manager plugin, navigate to Plugins >Add New and search for WP Job Manager.
 Click the button to install and activate the plugin.

 The plugin’s configuration page can be found under Business > Settings, here you can configure the plugin to match your needs.
-We would suggest enabling Job Categories & Job Types which are by default disabled before importing sample content, you can also enable Multi Category & Multi Type selections, these will make your filtering system much more flexible.
+We would suggest enabling Listing Categories & Listing Types before importing sample content, you can also enable Multi-select Categories & Multi-select Listing Type selections, these will make your filtering system much more flexible.
 In the Job Submission tab you can configure the requirements for allowing users to submit business listings.

 Under the Pages tab you will need to set the pages for the listing submission form (if you intend to use this functionality), the Dashboard page (this is most likely of no use in our situation), the Listings page and the Terms and Conditions one.

 For more information the plugin’s extensive documentation can be found here.

 It’s considered a good practice to set up the areas of your website that you won’t be editing a lot in the future, like the general site layout, the header, footer and some secondary functionality.

 You can change your general site options under Appearance > Customize > Site Options.
 Under the Layout section you can control your site’s, blog’s and Single blog post’s layout, as well as the site width and content/sidebar column ratio.
 The layout can then be overridden in each post/page individually.
 Under the Colors tab you can select the basic color palette for your installation and add a background image.
 Finally under Typography you can select the ideal font pairing from a full list of Google Fonts and customize font properties for key elements on desktop and mobile devices alike.
 You also have the option to disable Google Fonts altogether.